squito/squito.github.com/_posts/2013-10-16-learning-scala-macros.md

 So my macro needed to find all abstract methods in the referenced trait, and provide implementations of them.
 For that, I'd need to dive into [Scala Reflection](http://docs.scala-lang.org/overviews/reflection/overview.html), another new features in Scala 2.10.
 This post is already pretty long, though, and I felt just learning the basics of macros is a good start, so I'll save that for another update.
 Stay tuned.

 I hope you've learned something from my experience -- I sure wish I knew some of this at the very beginning.
 I've left out a lot of details, but I've tried to focus on the major breakthroughs I made, the things I didn't find elsewhere (or at least, I didn't find right away).
 Leave some comments if you found this useful, if you have other tips on learning macros (or if you have any corrections)!

+**UPDATE** I've just posted [part 2](http://imranrashid.com/posts/scala-reflection/), where I explore scala reflection and get my macro to work for any trait.